The Academic Program

-Programs are available to prospective secondary school teachers in the fields of English, mathematics, social studies (economics, geography, history, political science, sociology) and natural science (biology, chemistry, earth science, or physics).
-Students in these programs major in academic areas for which adolescence teaching certification is sought and take appropriate coursework in the Department of Educational Studies.
-The department also offers a childhood certification program in elementary school teaching for grades 1-6.
-Students who wish to gain New York State teacher certification have the option of completing their professional semester in the fall term following graduation as part of the ninth semester program.
-To be eligible for this special program, students must have received their Colgate degree in the academic year prior to the professional semester and completed all other certification requirements prior to enrolling in the ninth semester.
+Programs are available to prospective elementary and secondary school teachers in the fields of childhood education, English, mathematics, social studies (economics, geography, history, political science, sociology) and natural science (biology, chemistry, earth science, or physics).
+Students in these programs major in academic areas for which childhood and adolescence teaching certification is sought and take appropriate coursework in the Department of Educational Studies.
+Students who wish to gain New York State teacher certification have the option of completing their professional semester in the fall term of their undergraduate senior year, directly following graduation as part of the ninth semester program, or as part of graduate-level coursework.
+To be eligible for the ninth semester program, students must have received their Colgate degree in the academic year prior to the professional semester and completed all other certification requirements prior to enrolling in the ninth semester.
 In the ninth semester, students are allowed to enroll only in the professional semester courses, which consist of two or three seminars (depending upon adolescence or childhood certification) and student teaching.
 Students interested in the ninth semester program should meet with an educational studies faculty member to determine if they are eligible and apply to the program in the spring of their junior year.
-Colgate’s undergraduate adolescence and childhood certification programs and the MAT adolescence programs are accredited by the Teacher Education Accreditation Council (TEAC) for a period of seven years from May 7, 2014 until May 7, 2021.
+Colgate’s undergraduate adolescence and childhood certification programs and the MAT adolescence programs are accredited through the Association for Advancing Quality in Educator Preparation (AAQEP).

 Successful completion of all requirements in all teacher preparation programs leads to recommendation for New York State initial teacher certification.

 For more information see educational studies department page.

 New York Six Liberal Arts Consortium